Lakewood Truck Accident Attorneys

 How Much is My Case Worth?

-One of the most variable parts of a personal injury claim’s value is the pain and suffering component.
-While some states place caps on non-economic damages, the state of Washington does not, which means that pain and suffering experienced as a result of an accident are part of your personal injury claim’s value.
-The physical pain of a serious injury, the psychological pain of a long recovery, the emotional pain of losing a loved one–all of these can be factored into a personal injury claim and often make up the biggest part of the claim.
+One of the most variable parts of a personal injury claim is the pain and suffering component.
+While some states place caps on non-economic damages, the state of Washington does not.
+That means that the pain and suffering you experience from an accident are part of your claim’s value.

 Recovering Compensation For Your Truck Accident Claim